gavrilova-ev/codejam/README.md

 Congratulations!
 You have just finished the main steps in this code jam:
 * Firstly, we have integrated SAP S/4HANA Business Partner APIs to read the list of business partners and to read the detailed information
+* Secondly, we have deployed the Continuous Delivery Toolkit of the S/4HANA Cloud SDK in our GKE cluster to continuously and automatically test, check, and deliver our applications.
-* Secondly, we have integrated SAP Leonardo Machine Learning functional service, using the Translation as an example.
+* Thirdly, we have integrated SAP Leonardo Machine Learning functional service, using the Translation as an example.

 Continue to the next steps in case you have time.
-Alternatively, you can execute those steps offline.

-## <a name="task3">Bonus, Task 3: Write data back to SAP S/4HANA using the SAP S/4HANA Cloud SDK virtual data model</a>
+## <a name="task4">Bonus, Task 4: Write data back to SAP S/4HANA using the SAP S/4HANA Cloud SDK virtual data model</a>
 Here, we will further investigate the capabilities of the SAP S/4HANA Cloud SDK virtual data model to integrate SAP S/4HANA now also for update, and delete operations.

 *	The class BusinessPartnerService already offers methods to create, update or delete address.
 The input values, such as the addresses or IDs to delete are member variables of the commands.
 They are passed into the command from the servlet.